kubeshop/botkube-docs/docs/configuration/executor/kubectl.md

 We can see that:

 - Only the `default` namespace is displayed in the interactive command builder.
 This is a result of merging `kubectl-one` and `kubectl-two`.
-The `kubectl-three` binding is not take into account as it's disabled.
+The `kubectl-three` binding is not taken into account as it's disabled.
 - Only the `api-resources` and `top` verbs are displayed in the interactive command builder as they are overridden by the `kubectl-two`.
 - All resources defined in `kubectl-one` are displayed in the interactive command builder as other enabled bindings don't override this property.